XInTheDark/PVplayer/CONTRIBUTING.md

 We do not have a strict code style.
 But it is best to stick to the existing style of the file you are editing.

 ---
-Thank you for contributing to Stockfish and helping us make it even better!
+Thank you for contributing to PVplayer and helping us make it even better!